Page last updated: October 12, 2021

 Open the language you want to translate and find a document to work on

 The website content is divided into a number of documents and language versions.
 You can check the progress of each document on the right – if translation progress is below 100%, please contribute!

 Don't see your language listed?
 Open an issue

-A note on content versions: we use version management within Crowdin to avoid translation delays for added content.
-When you check out a language, for example, Filipino you'll see folders for each site version ("v2.0", "v2.1", etc.).
+A note on content versions: we use 'content buckets' within Crowdin to get the highest priority content released first.
+When you check out a language, for example, Filipino you'll see folders for content bucket ("1.
+Homepage", "2.
+Use Ethereum Pages", etc.).

 After selecting the file you want to translate, it will open in the online editor.
 If you have never used Crowdin before, you can use this quick guide to go over the basics.